kaiaai/kaiaai/README.md

-# kaia_bots
-Top-level ROS2 package for Kaia.ai bots
+# Kaia.ai ROS2 bots

+## Acknowledgements
+Initial versions of packages in this repo are based on ROBOTIS [Turtlebot3 code](https://github.com/ROBOTIS-GIT/turtlebot3)